mumairalii/leasify/README.md

 # Leasify - Property Management Simplified

 A full-stack property management application designed to streamline the rental lifecycle for both landlords and tenants.
-A full-stack property management application built with the MERN stack (React, Node.js, Express).
+Built with the MERN stack (React, Node.js, Express).
 Features role-based dashboards for landlords &amp; tenants, lease management, and Stripe payment integration.

 ---